jaymoneyjay/dns-testbed/readme.md

  ```
 dnsTestLab := lab.New("results")
 ```
-* Conduct the experiment by specifying the resolver implementations that should be tested, a data range and the entry zone.
+* Conduct the experiment by specifying the resolver implementations that should be tested and a data range.
 The data range corresponds to the delay (in ms) at the nameserver for the timing experiment and the zone configuration (more specifically the `n` in the name of the zone configuration) of the nameservers for the volumetric experiment.

 ```
 dnsTestLab.Conduct(